jonnonz1/nz-statute-book/acts/public/2008/climate-change-response-emissions-trading-amendment-act-2008.md

 ### 76 Definitions
 (1) This section amends section YA 1.
-(2) After the definition of controlling shareholder, the following is inserted:.
+(2) After the definition of controlling shareholder, the following is inserted:
-  - **convert** , for a New Zealand unit, is defined in section 4(1) of the Climate Change Response Act 2002 (3) After the definition of estimated useful life, the following is inserted:.
+  - **convert** , for a New Zealand unit, is defined in section 4(1) of the Climate Change Response Act 2002 (3) After the definition of estimated useful life, the following is inserted:
   - **ETS unit** means:
     (a) a New Zealand unit:
     (b) an approved overseas unit, as defined in section 4(1) of the Climate Change Response Act 2002:
     (c) a Kyoto unit
-(4) After the definition of foreign withholding tax, the following is inserted:.
+(4) After the definition of foreign withholding tax, the following is inserted:
-  - **forest land unit** means a pre-1990 forest land unit or a post-1989 forest land unit (5) After the definition of KiwiSaver scheme, the following is inserted:.
+  - **forest land unit** means a pre-1990 forest land unit or a post-1989 forest land unit (5) After the definition of KiwiSaver scheme, the following is inserted:
-  - **Kyoto unit** is defined in section 4(1) of the Climate Change Response Act 2002 (6) After the definition of New Zealand tax, the following is inserted:.
+  - **Kyoto unit** is defined in section 4(1) of the Climate Change Response Act 2002 (6) After the definition of New Zealand tax, the following is inserted:
-  - **New Zealand unit** is defined in section 4(1) of the Climate Change Response Act 2002 (7) After the definition of possession, the following is inserted:.
+  - **New Zealand unit** is defined in section 4(1) of the Climate Change Response Act 2002 (7) After the definition of possession, the following is inserted:
   - **post-1989 forest land** is defined in section 4(1) of the Climate Change Response Act 2002
   - **post-1989 forest land unit** , for a person, means a unit— (a) issued to the person under section 64 of the Climate Change Response Act 2002 for removals for post-1989 forest land; and
-    (b) held continuously by the person since the issue (8) After the definition of pre-1983 investments, the following is inserted:.
+    (b) held continuously by the person since the issue (8) After the definition of pre-1983 investments, the following is inserted:
   - **pre-1990 forest land** is defined in section 4(1) of the Climate Change Response Act 2002
-  - **pre-1990 forest land unit** , for a person, means a New Zealand unit— (a) issued to the person under an allocation plan under section 73 of the Climate Change Response Act 2002; and (b) held continuously by the person since the issue (9) After the definition of replaced area fraction, the following is inserted:.
+  - **pre-1990 forest land unit** , for a person, means a New Zealand unit— (a) issued to the person under an allocation plan under section 73 of the Climate Change Response Act 2002; and (b) held continuously by the person since the issue (9) After the definition of replaced area fraction, the following is inserted:
   - **replacement ETS unit** means an ETS unit acquired by a person if— (a) the person has previously disposed of an ETS unit; and (b) the ETS unit disposed of was a forest land unit other than a pre-1990 forest land unit; and (c) the person has not since the disposal acquired another ETS unit that replaces the unit disposed of; and (d) when paragraph (c) is applied, an acquisition following the disposal is treated as resulting in a replacement for the unit except to the extent treated as resulting in a replacement for another forest land unit disposed of at the same time
-(10) In the definition of revenue account property, paragraph (b), acquiring asset) is replaced by acquiring asset); or, and the following is added:.
+(10) In the definition of revenue account property, paragraph (b), acquiring asset) is replaced by acquiring asset); or, and the following is added:
   (c) an ETS unit of the person
-(11) After the definition of supply, the following is inserted:.
+(11) After the definition of supply, the following is inserted:
   - **surrender** , for an ETS unit, is defined in section 4(1) of the Climate Change Response Act 2002

 ### 77 Goods and Services Tax Act 1985
 Sections 78 to 80 amend the Goods and Services Tax Act 1985.

 ### 78 Interpretation
-In section 2(1), the following are inserted in their appropriate alphabetical order:.
+In section 2(1), the following are inserted in their appropriate alphabetical order:
   - **emissions unit** means—
     (a) a New Zealand unit:
     (b) a Kyoto unit as defined in section 4(1) of the Climate Change Response Act 2002: